$C^3$: Compositional Counterfactual Contrastive Learning for Video-grounded Dialogues: Method

 \textbf{Generating counterfactual dialogue.} Based on $\mathcal{A}_{t,obj}$, we apply a pretrained reference resolution model e.g. \cite{clark-manning-2016-deep}, to the dialogue context $\mathcal{H}_t$ to identify any references from past dialogue turns to any objects in $\mathcal{A}_{t,obj}$.
 For instance, in Figure \ref{fig:scm_models}, the object ``he'' identified in $\mathcal{A}_t$ are mapped to different token positions in prior dialogue turns, e.g. ``his'' in the text span ``his hand'' in the second question turn.
 All referenced tokens in dialogue context $\mathcal{H}_t$ are replaced by a \texttt{MASK} vector and the resulting dialogue context is denoted as counterfactual sample $\mathcal{H}^{-}_t$.
 We also used the pretrained reference resolution model to select any object tokens in $\mathcal{H}_t$ that are not mapped to $\mathcal{A}_{t,obj}$.
 These objects are considered irrelevant to $\mathcal{A}_t$ and they are replaced by the \texttt{MASK} vector from $\mathcal{H}_t$ and the resulting dialogue is denoted as a factual sample $\mathcal{H}^{+}_t$.

 \textbf{Generating counterfactual video.} To create a counterfactual video sample, we first identify the temporal steps from the video that are semantically relevant to action phrases in $\mathcal{A}_{t,act}$.
 We obtain the annotation of temporal action spans from video, which can be retrieved from a pretrained temporal localization model \cite{shou2016temporal} or is readily available in existing video benchmarks \cite{sigurdsson2016hollywood}.
 The action span annotations consist of a set of action labels $Y_{i,act}$, each of which is mapped to a start and end time $(t^{s}_i, t^{e}_i)$.
 Temporal segments that are deemed necessary to generate $\mathcal{A}_t$ is the union of all time spans from the set $S=\{(t^{s}_j, t^{e}_j)\}$ for all $Y_{j,act}$ that is semantically similar to $\mathcal{A}_{t,act}$.
+To identify similar pairs, we adopted cosine similarity scores between pretrained Glove embedding vectors of $Y_{j,act}$ and $\mathcal{A}_{t,act}$.
 During video feature encoding, any features of temporal steps sampled within $S$ are replaced with a \texttt{MASK} vector, and resulting video features are noted as encoded features of counterfactual video $\mathcal{I}^{-}$.
 Factual video $\mathcal{I}^{+}$ are created similarly but for video parts irrelevant to $\mathcal{A}_t$, that is $I\setminus S$.

 By the definition of OA-SCM from Section \ref{subsec:scm}, we can denote $\mathcal{H}^{-}_t = \mathcal{H}^{-}_{t,obj} + \mathcal{H}_{t,act}$ and $\mathcal{H}^{+}_t = \mathcal{H}^{+}_{t,obj} + \mathcal{H}_{t,act}$; and $\mathcal{I}^{-} = \mathcal{I}_{obj} + \mathcal{I}^{-}_{act}$ and $\mathcal{I}^{+} = \mathcal{I}_{obj} + \mathcal{I}^{+}_{act}$.
 Note that we follow \cite{NEURIPS2018_496e05e1} and assume object information such as object appearance and shape are typically embedded in any video frame.
 In this case, $\mathcal{I}_{obj}$ is unchanged and can be obtained from either $I\setminus S$ or $S$.
 In Section \ref{subsec:contrast_learning}, we show that these partially counterfactual formulations enable a compositional contrastive learning approach.